Peppo10/SocketFalco/README.md

 Every chat is unique and depends on the uuid of the device connected to.
 Does not matter who is the server or the client, the chat will be the same.

-Every device at first start-up will generate his uuid4, wich will be used for the authentication.
+Every device at first start-up will generate his uuid4, which will be used for the authentication.

 # Running
 * From client side you must pass the server ip address by argument.